-- You are expected to attend all classes, arrive on time, and stay for the entire class. - If you are not present during any part of any lecture, you are responsible for getting all lecture notes, homework assignments, handouts and announcements missed.
+- If you are not present during any part of any lecture, you are responsible for getting all lecture notes, homework assignments, handouts and announcements missed.
 You should arrange to get these from your fellow classmates.
-(I will not repeat lectures, during office hours or at any other time.) - When you come into class, you will sign in on a spreadsheet at the front of the class.
-The spreadsheet will keep a running total of how many days you are late, and how many days you are absent.
-If you arrive late, sign in at the end of class to avoid disturbing the lecture. - If you are absent on the first day or for more than 25% of either of the first two weeks' classes, I will drop you from the class, unless you have contacted me & made mutually agreed-upon arrangements beforehand.
+(I will not repeat lectures, during office hours or at any other time.) - At some points during each class, I will ask you to signal your attendance by sending me your 8-digit student ID (along with a code which will be announced) privately in Zoom's chat feature.
+To insure that your attendance is recorded properly, you must respond within less than 1 minute.
+NOTE: Never send your student ID in public chat, nor make it publicly known in any forum. - If you are absent on the first day or for more than 25% of either of the first two weeks' classes, I will drop you from the class (per state law), unless you have contacted me & made mutually agreed-upon arrangements beforehand. - The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).

-- If you are absent more than 5 times or late more than 7 times (by even 1 second according to the spreadsheet) before the end of the 7th week, you may be withdrawn from the class.
-Lates on quiz & midterm days will not be counted.
-Excused lates and absences for serious issues must be supported by documentation (eg. accident, medical or police report).
-Unexcused early departures are considered absences.
-(NOTE: This attendance-related withdrawal policy will not apply if you score more than 80% on every midterm.) - The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
 If you do not want to stay beyond the 8th week, you must officially withdraw from the class at Admissions and Records before the end of the 8th week.
 If you stop attending and do not officially withdraw yourself, you will receive an F for the course.